 There was a white curtain drawn to his left, and behind it shadows danced in a backdrop of candlelight.
 Werner pulled the curtain open and found an older man in a lab coat sitting at a drab desk pressed against the wall.
 There was a candle flickering on the surface there acting as the sole source of light in the room.

-“Ah, I see you’ve finally woken up,” the man said, turning in his chair.
+“Ah, I see you’ve finally woken up,” the man said in Common, turning in his chair.
 “How are you feeling?”

 “I’m fine.
 Thank you for your hospitality,” Werner responded.
 “Are you affiliated with Nico Fabrizzio?”
 He knew the answer already, but it would be suspicious not to ask.